KI18n

 The KDE Ki18n library, being built atop Gettext, provides the actual-text approach.
 In the following it is described how to use Ki18n, from the viewpoint of programmers and maintainers.
 Basic instructions are split into three parts:

-• The third part explains how to extract messages from the code, in order to create the translation template.
+- The third part explains how to extract messages from the code, in order to create the translation template.
 The template is simply a clean translation catalog (having only English part of each message), which the translator copies over and fills in the translations for a particular language.
 Then it is shown how and where to install translation catalogs, and how to update existing translation catalogs to newly extracted templates (after some new development has been done, causing new messages to appear, some to be removed, and some modified).
 Unlike in the GNU Gettext manual, here there are no dependencies or references to a particular software build system; this is left to the maintainer to choose.
-Section: handle_cat.
+Section: Handling Catalog Files.

 There are also two special topics: